bagit-profiles/bagit-profiles-validator/README.md

 my_profile = bagit_profile.Profile('http://example.com/bagitprofile.json')
 ```

 Validate 'Serialization' and 'Accept-Serialization'.
-This must be done before .validate(bag) is called. 'mydir' is the path to the Bag.
+This must be done before `.validate(bag)` is called. `mydir` is the path to the Bag.

 ```python
 if my_profile.validate_serialization('mydir'):